cthogg/commander-pages/README.md

 - make websites from the command line.

 ## User Can
-- create a gatsby page from the command line Y
+- create a gatsby page from the command line
+- edit the gatsby theme `index.md` file from the prompt

 ## Install with yarn
 1. Install the cli along with gatsby and a compatible gatsby theme